 Even though we were getting frustrated with not being able to get out the way we came in, we did get to walk by numerous little shark lagoons and stingray pools.
 By this point, we had mostly given up on getting to the lighthouse since it was already after noon and we couldn’t even find our way off Atlantis property.
 I suspected that we had somehow gotten into an area we weren’t supposed to be without paying, so I kept turning corners to avoid security check points.
 One corner lead down some steps into what looked like a little cave…

 And then all hope was lost for ever getting to that lighthouse.
-Neither of us wanted to leave the aquarium tunnel.
+I was not about to leave the aquarium tunnel.

-We also ran into Adelitas Way briefly in here… wish I had thought to ask if they’d do a quick promo photo!
+We also ran into Adelitas Way briefly in the tunnel… wish I had thought to ask if they’d do a quick promo photo!
+Can you image how cool those photos would’ve been?!
+(Please, any band in the future, can we make this happen?)

 (I hadn’t taken any photos of my new rainbow hair and thought this would be a pretty unique hair photo…)